-Who knows, you might even earn money through blogging.
-Most famous bloggers you may have encountered while browsing the Internet started blogging as a hobby.
+Who knows, you might even earn money through blogging?
+After all, most famous bloggers you may have encountered while browsing the Internet started blogging as a hobby.

 Ever heard of the “adult coloring” trend?
 It’s a lot like the “paint by number” craze that many adults are talking about.